Looking to build a currency converter in React with real-time currency rates? Accurate exchange rates are important whether building:

 Create a CSS File for Styling

-Create a new CSS file named CurrencyConverter.css in the src directory.
+To style the currency converter, create a new CSS file called CurrencyConverter.css located within your src directory.

 /* src/CurrencyConverter.css */